SPATIAL AUDIO CODECS OVERVIEW

 - Ambisonics

-- Object-Based vs Channel-Based: Dolby Atmos, DTS:X, MPEG-H 3D Audio, and Sony 360 Reality Audio are object-based, meaning they can position sound anywhere in a 3D space.
-Auro-3D and Ambisonics are channel-based, where sound is mixed into specific channels or layers.
+- Object-Based vs Channel-Based: Dolby Atmos, DTS:X, MPEG-H 3D Audio, Sony's 360 Reality Audio and AURO-3D* are object-based or hybrid channel/object-based, meaning they can position sound anywhere in a 3D space.
+AURO-3D and MPEG-H also provide channel-based immersive sound, where sound is mixed into specific channels or layers.
+Ambisonics is channel-based only.

-- Height Information: Dolby Atmos, DTS:X, Auro-3D, and MPEG-H 3D Audio all support overhead sound natively.
-Sony 360 Reality Audio can reproduce a sense of height through headphones using HRTF (Head-Related Transfer Function) techniques.
-Ambisonics requires additional processing to reproduce height information.
+- Height Information: Dolby Atmos, DTS:X, AURO-3D, MPEG-H 3D Audio and 360 Reality Audio all support overhead sound natively.
+360 Reality Audio can reproduce a sense of height in both in northern and southern hemispheres through speakers and headphones using HRTF (Head Related Transfer Function) technology.
+Ambisonics requires additional processing to reproduce height information. (all Ambisonics orders support height information natively, but it is not always used in the decoder)

 - Flexibility: Dolby Atmos, DTS:X, MPEG-H 3D Audio, and Sony 360 Reality Audio can create an immersive audio experience regardless of the number or placement of speakers, as long as the playback system supports these formats.
-Auro-3D requires a specific speaker setup to perform optimally.
+Most formats require a specific speaker setup to perform optimally, but in many cases a combined speaker setup is possible as well.

-- Ideal Application: Each codec has its own specialty.
-Dolby Atmos and DTS:X are popular in home theaters and cinemas.
-Auro-3D is also used in cinemas.
-Sony 360 Reality Audio is optimized for music, creating a "live performance" feeling.
-Ambisonics is commonly used for VR and 360-degree videos, and MPEG-H 3D Audio is widely used in broadcasting.
+- Ideal Application: Each formats / codec has its own speciality.
+Dolby Atmos, AURO-3D and DTS:X are popular in home theaters and cinemas, for movies and music.
+360 Reality Audio is optimized for music and live content*.
+Ambisonics is commonly used for VR and 360-degree videos, and MPEG-H 3D Audio is mainly used in broadcasting.